TaekyungKi/Scattering_maxp/README.md

 ## Scattering_maxp

 ### Introduction
 > This is for the scattering-maxp network, which is the modified version of scattering network by S.Mallat.
-All of this works are base on [4].
 In paper [1], a way of combining scattering network with max-pooling network is introduced.
 This repository is for support of experiments in [1].
 The experiments are image classifications tasks.
 Where the training data sets are Caltech-101 [2] and Caltech-256 [3].

 ### Set-up